Standard position for surfaces in link complements in arbitrary 3-manifolds: Eliminating disks

 The form of $Z_i$ in the diagram $\pi(L)$ is shown on the left of \reffig{SSSS}, where the curve $\bdy Z_i \cap \Pi$ is shown in blue along with four saddles.
 In particular, if one follows the component of $\bdy Z_i\cap \Pi$, the overpasses of $\pi(L)$ alternate between being on the right and on the left due to the diagram $\pi(L)$ being alternating.
 The form of $\bdy Z_i$ in one chunk is shown in the middle, where $\bdy Z_i$ lies on some component $\Pi_j^+$ of $\Pi^+$.
 Denote the four arcs of $\bdy Z_i$ between the intersection points with edges by $A, B, C, D$ as on the middle figure.
-The surface $\Pi_j^+$ is glued to $\Pi_j^-$ via a gluing that rotates the boundaries of each face as in subsection~\ref{Sec:Gluing}.
+The surface $\Pi_j^+$ is glued to $\Pi_j^-$ via a gluing that rotates the boundary of each face as in subsection~\ref{Sec:Gluing}.
 Thus the arcs $A$, $B$, $C$, $D$ are glued to four arcs $A'$, $B'$, $C'$, $D'$ as shown on the right.
-The blue arcs in the right figure are arcs of boundary curves of other normal subsurfaces $Z_k$ in the chunk; thus they are portions of simultaneously embedded closed curves.
+The blue arcs in the right figure are arcs of boundary curves of other normal subsurfaces $Z_k$ in the chunk decomposition; thus they are portions of simultaneously embedded closed curves.

-First, observe that while $A'$, $B'$, $C'$, and $D'$ no longer connect to bound a disk in $\Pi^-$, the union of the arcs $A'$, $B'$, $C'$, and $D'$ along with meridianal arcs through the four truncation faces of the chunk and pieces of interior edges between them all bound a disk on $\Pi_j^-$.
-This is almost a copy of the disk bounded by $A\cup B\cup C\cup D$ in $\Pi^+$ transferred to the homeomorphic surface $\Pi^-$: the difference is that we have moved the disk slightly with respect to the truncation faces.
+First, observe that while $A'$, $B'$, $C'$, and $D'$ no longer necessarily connect to bound a disk in $\Pi^-$, the union of the arcs $A'$, $B'$, $C'$, and $D'$ along with meridianal arcs through the four truncation faces shown on the right of \reffig{SSSS}, and pieces of interior edges between them, all bound a disk on $\Pi_j^-$.

 Label the blue arcs that run into this disk in $\Pi^-$ by 1, 2, 3, 4 as in \reffig{SSSS}, right.
-Because the arcs connect to disjoint embedded closed curves (the boundaries of normal surfaces in the chunk), the arcs $1$, $2$, $3$, and $4$ must exit the disk region shown.
-They might exit either by connecting to each other, e.g.\ $1$ might connect to $2$, or they might exit by running through the region between $1$ and $2$, between arcs $B'$ and $C'$, between $3$ and $4$, or between arcs $D'$ and $A'$.
+Because the arcs are subsets of a disjoint union of embedded closed curves (the boundaries of normal surfaces in the chunk), the arcs $1$, $2$, $3$, and $4$ must exit the disk region shown.
+They might exit either by connecting to each other, for example $1$ might connect to $2$, or they might exit by running through the region between $1$ and $2$, between arcs $B'$ and $C'$, between $3$ and $4$, or between arcs $D'$ and $A'$.
 We call these regions zones $a$, $b$, $c$, and $d$, and they are shown in \reffig{SSSS}, right, as well.